-The U.S.-Dakota War of 1862 is a significant event in the history and development of the state of Minnesota and in the long and complex history of the Dakota people and the United States.
+The U.S.-Dakota War of 1862 is a significant event in the history and development of the state of Minnesota and in the history of the Dakota people and the United States.

-When you visit Historic Fort Snelling, look for the following opportunities to learn more about the war:
+During your visit look for the following opportunities to learn more about the war:

-- In the Officers' Quarters, talk to historical interpreters about the role of the Indian Agency and U.S. government "Indian Policy" during the early 1800s.
+- In the Officers' Quarters you can speak with historical interpreters about the role of the Indian Agency and U.S. government "Indian Policy" during the early 1800s.